majedomran/capstone/README.md

 ##### Introduction

 this is the Backend for the international space station or at least an extremely simiplified version of it

+- Motivation
+    - since i have already done a DataBase model for this project in college i thought to myself why not do a complete backend for it
 # the station system has four sections which are as follows: